fbraza/fbraza.github.io/source/_posts/MLOps-in-action-02.md

 ## Anatomy of a cloud function

-With this approach, PubSub can trigger thousands of cloud functions in parallel.
+With this approach, we could now trigger thousands of cloud functions in parallel.
 With each function receiveing the metadata for one file, we could process thousands of files in a matter of minutes.
 Two Cloud Functions are used at this stage: one to process specifically the sunrise data, and one to process the polysomnography data.

 Here is how we organize our code in our repository: